geoscixyz/Toolkit/docs/content/Tools/tools.rst

 =============================================

-Gallery of all notebooks/apps here
+Gallery

 Data prep - data downsampling and cropping

 Data gridding

+Visualization and enhancements

-2D Filters
+2D filters

-Visualization/enhancements

-Edge detection
+Edge detection and depth to source

-Depth to top

-Dip modelling

-etc